-The NLRB found that an employer violated Section 7 of the NLRA when it fired an employee for discussing job security with a co-worker.[wc_divider style=”dotted” line=”single” margin_top=”” margin_bottom=””]
+The NLRB (National Labor Relations Board) found that an employer violated Section 7 of the NLRA (National Labor Relations Act) when it fired an employee for discussing job security with a coworker.

-A vending-machine route driver left work early one Friday without notifying management, which is a violation of company policy.
-That weekend, she noticed a local ‘help wanted’ ad for a vending-machine route driver.
-She assumed it was her company that had placed the ad and that she was going to be fired.
+A vending machine route driver left work early one Friday without notifying management, which is a violation of company policy.
+That weekend, she noticed a local “help wanted” ad for a vending machine route driver.
+She assumed her company had placed the ad and that she was going to be fired.

-The owner assured him that he would not be fired and asked why he was worried.
-The other route driver mentioned his conversation about the ‘help wanted’ ad.
-The company eventually fired the first driver – the one who ducked out of work on Friday – for gossiping and telling other employees they were going to be fired.
+The owner assured him he would not be fired and asked why he was worried.
+The other route driver mentioned his conversation about the help wanted ad.
+The company eventually fired the first driver – the one who ducked out of work on Friday – for gossiping and telling other employees he was going to be fired.

 The NLRB Steps In

-In a 2-1 majority ruling, the NLRB found that the driver’s termination violated the National Labor Relations Act (NLRA) because discussion of job security concerns with her co-worker were “inherently concerted,” and therefore considered protected concerted activity, even though there wasn’t any evidence that they were “engaged in with the express object of inducing group action.”
+In a 2-1 majority ruling, the NLRB found that the driver’s termination violated the National Labor Relations Act (NLRA) because discussion of job security concerns with her coworker were “inherently concerted” and therefore considered protected activity, even though there wasn’t any evidence that they were “engaged in with the express object of inducing group action.”